zsiki/ls/doc/source/tutorial.rst

    *(35.)
 Points in traverse*

 Select the traverse point from target points and add them to the used points.
-Change the order of points if neccessary using the up and down button.
-The fielbook name and the id in fieldbook is shown in brackets, known point are displayed in bold face.
+Change the order of points if necessary using the up and down button.
+The fieldbook name and the id in fieldbook is shown in brackets, known point are displayed in bold face.

 .. figure:: images/t035.png
    :scale: 80 %
    :align: center

    *(36.)
-Travese calculation*
+Traverse calculation*

 Click Calculate button and the coordinates will be calculated.
 Results of the calculation can be seen in the result window.
 The coordinates of traverse points